Gus Boulis: Later career

-Boulis was born in a fishing village of Kavala in Macedonia.
-He left school after sixth grade to work with his father as a fisherman, then trained as a mechanic.
-In 1968, Boulis joined the merchant marines against his father's wishes.
-He would later jump ship in Halifax, Nova Scotia, to avoid compulsory military service before moving off to Toronto.
-Boulis started off as a fisherman before taking a job as a dishwasher at a Mr. Submarine sandwich chain.
-The original owners of Mr. Submarine, now known as Mr. Sub, were Jack Levinson and Earl Linzon.
-It was Gus Boulis who showed Levinson and Linzon how to franchise.
-He soon was offered control of one of the stores, and shares in the corporation.
-In his five years with the company Boulis developed a chain of over 200 stores.
-The sale of the Boulis's shares in the company in the mid-1970s made Boulis a multimillionaire at 25.

 In 1979, Boulis moved to Florida with the intent to retire, however he soon began building the popular Miami Subs Grill.
 He continued his success in food business, expanding the Miami Subs chain throughout Florida and beyond.
 In May 1994, Boulis bought a legendary mafia restaurant in Hollywood Florida, the Joe Sonken's Gold Coast Restaurant and Lounge, and flipped it into a Miami Subs Grill.
 He sold the Miami Subs Grill chain to Nathan's Famous hot dog chain in 1999 for $4.2 million.

 In 1994, Gus Boulis took 300 of his Miami Subs Grill employees aboard a Las Vegas-style gambling ship for a party.
 This experience inspired him to purchase the "Sir Winston" for $2 million only a few days later, a 100-foot cruise ship which he rapidly converted into a casino ship.
 It was this that based the grounds for his new venture, which would ultimately result in his death.